-Spokane's wineries also often host seasonal festivals, special dinners and events, and evening entertainment, so be sure to check each winery's calendar for upcoming celebrations before your trip.
+Spokane's wineries also often host seasonal festivals, special wine dinners, and concerts, so check each winery's calendar for upcoming celebrations before your trip.

 Surrounded by magnificent historic homes, Spokane's Manito Park offers 90 acres of gorgeous gardens, stately trees, and a conservatory.
 The diversity of the gardens and recreation spaces makes Manito Park a fun place to visit in any season.